murali129/NikeMusic/README.md

 It's based in a [Activity - Fragment] architecture, also on a RecyclerView and Adapter view based on the data that has to be shown.

 ## ViewModel
--Songs ViewModel handling the most business logic and obtain the songs using songsRepo injected in it -Also manages the network state
+- Songs ViewModel handling the most business logic and obtain the songs using songsRepo injected in it
+- Also manages the network state

 ## Repository
 The repo has the ApiService and the Room Service.